 How do I purchase tickets?

 There are several ways to purchase tickets to symphony performances.
-You can purchase tickets over the phone or in person at the VS Box Office, the Royal Theatre & the MacPherson Box Offices as well as the Uvic Farquhar Auditorium.
-Tickets are available online through the RMTS website.
-Each concert concert has a link to the RMTS webpage where you can purchase tickets.
+You can purchase tickets over the phone or in person at the VS Box Office, the Royal Theatre & the MacPherson Box Offices as well as the Farquhar at UVic.
+Concert tickets are available online through the RMTS and Farquhar at UVic.
 Finally, tickets are available at the door for most performances; however, it is often very busy and we recommend that you arrive at least half an hour before showtime to avoid missing any of the show.

 Victoria Symphony Box Office